Last updated on June 7th, 2023 at 06:38 am

 • Do your employees properly report timecard hours?

-• Is maintenance done properly and on time?
+• Is maintenance done correctly and on time?

 • How good is the overall safety and security of your facilities?

-Drones can cover a lot more ground in a much shorter time than humans.
+Drones can cover much more ground in a much shorter time than humans.
 On top of that, they can record what is going on.
 So, in the event of an incident, you can see what happened for yourself.
 And if you run a big moving company, for instance, that can be of great help.
-In fact, many moving businesses that can be found at Best Long Distance Movers are already utilizing it.
+Many moving businesses found at Best Long Distance Movers are already utilizing it.
 And according to them, with great success.

 Warehouse Inventories

-Another big company that is testing drones for tracking and cycle counting is Wal-Mart.
+Another big company testing drones for tracking and cycle counting is Wal-Mart.
 They use them in their distribution centers to record products on aisles and alert the employees when something runs out or if it is incorrectly stocked.
-This way, they reduce this labor-intensive process, and they save millions in labor.
+This way, they reduce this labor-intensive process and save millions in labor.
 Efficiency is always high, and they are reducing waste.
-As it seems, there are no bad sides to it.
+As it seems, there are no wrong sides to it.

 Volumetrics

 This is one of the best examples of drone fleet management meeting other means of transportation.
-You see, trucks are what we use to transport any kind of raw material over a short distance.
-But to do it efficiently, you need to know how much material there is on a certain pile.
-When you have that information, you know how many trucks you need to send out.
+You see, we use trucks to transport any raw material over a short distance.
+But to do it efficiently, you need to know how much material there is on a particular pile.
+You know how many trucks you must send out when you have that information.

-With drones, you can create a model of a large pile of aggregates.
+You can create a model of a large pile of aggregates with drones.
 After you do that, it is easy to calculate its volume of it.
 You will be saving fuel, but also your workers.
 No one will have to climb on an unstable and dangerous surface to make an assessment.

 Inspecting Equipment and Infrastructure

-Inspection is the use case in which we see the most growth and adaptation.
+Inspection is the use case where we see the most growth and adaptation.
 Lots and lots of industries are using drones for this purpose.
 Some of the most notable ones are engineering and insurance.
-However, thanks to their ability to replace workers in certain scenarios, drones are improving construction site safety as well.
+However, drones are also improving construction site safety thanks to their ability to replace workers in specific scenarios.

-Obviously, you can use them to get some visual information on hard-to-reach spaces.
+You can use them to get some visual information on hard-to-reach spaces.
 But you can also equip them with other types of sensors.
 For instance, with a thermal camera, drones can detect inefficiencies in HVAC systems.
-You will be able to fix those, and you will immediately use less energy.
+You will be able to fix those and immediately use less energy.
 This means lower bills and fewer taxes.

 Setting drone flight